MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ToolTipML-Property.md

 # ToolTipML Property
 Sets the text used for the tooltip of an action, a field, a factbox, or an activity button.

+In the client, tooltips appear when you point to caption of the control.

 ## Applies To

 -   Actions in the ribbon